paragoner1/crisis-companion/SOLANA_SOS_NEW_PRESENTATION.md

 **Join me in making Solana Mobile the lifesaver standard.**

-**Because when seconds matter, you need the phone you can't live without.**
+**Because when seconds matter, you need the app that makes your phone invaluable.**

 ---